-Many residents at communities managed by The Goodman Group enjoy taking part in Fit Minds, which is a program that includes everything from breathing exercises to puzzles to creative activities.
+Many residents at communities managed by The Goodman Group enjoy taking part in Fit Minds, a program dedicated to keeping senior minds sharp through a variety of exercises.
 Fit Minds was developed to help individuals stay mentally sharp at all stages of life.

 Of all the apps on this list, Lumosity is probably the best known.
 It was one of the very first in the brain training app genre and leverages cognitive science in the development of its activities.
-After 14 years, it has amassed 100 million members.
+After 17 years, it has amassed more than 100 million members.
 It is available both on iPhone and Android devices.

 2. Staying Sharp